Switching Laptops (or PCs)

-Restoring FireFox Profiles FireFox stores its bookmarks, themes and add-ons in a profile folder.
+FireFox stores its bookmarks, themes and add-ons in a profile folder.
 Again, storing this profile folder also under ‘My Documents’ is a good idea for the same reason as above.

 As noted in Mozilla Support, this involves invoking FireFox ProfileManager, creating a new profile folder and copying the content of the older Profile Folder into the new one.

 This is most of it.
 Final points in the migration are: